LukeBridges123/notes/Contents/Probability and Statistics.md

 [[Basic Probability]] Rules for probability: unions, intersections, complements.
 Conditional probability, independence, and Bayes' theorem.
 [[Random Variables]] Discrete and continuous random variables; pmfs, pdfs, and cdfs.
 Expected value, variance, and standard deviation of a random variable.
 Sampling from random variables: the distribution of sample means and sample variances.
+Joint distributions: independence; marginal distributions and conditional distributions; expectation of a function of several random variables.
 [[Discrete Distributions]] Definitions and basic properties of the binomial, geometric, hypergeometric, negative binomial, and Poisson distributions.
 [[Continuous Distributions]] Definitions and basic properties of the uniform, exponential, and Gaussian distributions.
 [[Limit Theorems]] Gaussian approximations to binomial and Poisson distributions.
 Law of large numbers and central limit theorem.
+[[Covariance and Correlation]] Covariance of two random variables.
+Covariance as an inner product; linear algebra interpretation of variance, correlation, etc. The correlation coefficient: definition in terms of linear models; definition in terms of the covariance.